The Rise of O2O Marketing in China

 Enhancing The Customer Journey

-Millennials (who represent 25% of the Chinese population ) appreciate an interactive, personalized customer journey.
+Millennials (400 million of the Chinese population) appreciate an interactive, personalized customer journey.
 Their younger counterparts – the Gen Zs – mirror these sentiments.
 Enhancing the customer journey improves retention rates and increases your customer’s lifetime value.
 This without a doubt inspired local and luxury brands to improve the customer journey as a driving factor of growth.
 Brands like Apple, Burberry, and Alibaba were all early adopters of enhancing the customer journey through O2O marketing.

 Thanks to O2O marketing enabling your business to create a personalized experience for each customer by using their purchase history, their location, and payment preferences, you can create hyper-focused recommendations that can entice your customers back to your store.